progress-watch/progresswatch/README.md

 ## License

 The server is [AGPL-3.0](LICENSE), because it is a network service and AGPL is what stops a modified copy being run as a competing hosted service without the changes being published.
-The [CLI](https://github.com/progress-watch/progresswatch-cli) is MIT — it is a client, it goes in CI scripts and Dockerfiles, and a copyleft licence there would cost adoption and protect nothing.